jgautheron/exago/README.md

 4. Each linter is not equal and has a different weight

 Exago tries its best to show you relevant KPIs but ultimately it's up to you to make your own opinion.

+## Known limits

+- The repository analysis will fail if processing the code exceeds AWS Lambda's 5 mins time limit
+- Every project that relies on `CGO` will fail since it's disabled
+- Not `go-get`table projects will fail

 ## Getting started